manawesome326/Chat-Room-server/README.md

 - custom max user numbers
 - /quit command if you ever wanted to do that for some reason
 - probably some other stuff I forgot about
+- /help
+- you can now be god
+- god doesn't want you to be god and stops you from doing it